UFResearchComputing/nemo_question_answering/README.md

 text-to-speech synthesis (TTS), large language models (LLMs), and natural language processing (NLP).
-The primary objective of NeMo is to help researchers from industry and academia to reuse prior work (code and pretrained models) and make it easier to create new `conversational AI models <https://developer.nvidia.com/conversational-ai#started>`_.
+The primary objective of NeMo is to help researchers from industry and academia to reuse prior work (code and pretrained models) and make it easier to create new [conversational AI models](https://developer.nvidia.com/conversational-ai#started)._

 Getting started with NeMo
 ------------